Tips on Treating Perioral Dermatitis

 AMPERNA® Hard Truth Perioral Dermatitis

-STOP EVERYTHING!
-Literally stop using everything you normally would on your skin.
-Why?
 Because your skin barrier is compromised, and the angry red flaring is the way your skin is trying to indicate to you that it needs time to repair and breathe.

 2. Use water-only to cleanse your skin during the flared stage

-4. Stop using topical steroid creams
+5. Stop using topical steroid creams

-5. Audit your personal care products
+6. Audit your personal care products

-6. Switch over your toothpaste to a perioral dermatitis friendly alternative.
+7. Switch over your toothpaste to a perioral dermatitis friendly alternative.
 I recommend the Keeko range Keeko Oral Care - Natural Toothpaste

-7. Use AMPERNA®'s Soothing Duo only – your skin is desperate for barrier friendly products and this duo is just that.
+8. Use AMPERNA®'s Soothing Duo only – your skin is desperate for barrier friendly products and this duo is just that.

 LET’S BUST A MYTH:

 Sometimes people use Tea tree oil for treating acne because of its anti-inflammatory and antimicrobial properties.
-HOWEVER, it may cause further skin irritation, itching, burning, and swelling for people suffering from perioral dermatitis.
+However, it may cause further skin irritation, itching, burning, and swelling for people suffering from perioral dermatitis.

-Let’s Explore Ingredients a Little Bit Further
+AMPERNA® Hard Truth Perioral DermatitisLet’s Explore Ingredients a Little Bit Further

-There is a LOT of scare marketing and misinformation surrounding ingredients.
+Natural ingredients aren’t always better for you, and man-made ingredients are not always bad.
+There is a lot of scare marketing and misinformation surrounding ingredients.
 You need to look at the scientific data and cases for everything.
-BUT when they go into formulas - you also need to look at how ingredients are put into products and whether the products have been formulated by a cosmetic chemist and manufactured to ISO standards for example.
+In terms of skincare formulas you also need to look at how ingredients are put into products and whether the products have been formulated by a cosmetic chemist and manufactured to ISO standards.
 Australian skincare manufacturing has one of the best in the world.

-As mentioned above in Australia, the importation, manufacture, and use of chemicals - including those used in cosmetics - are regulated by the Australian Government’s National Industrial Chemicals Notification and Assessment Scheme (NICNAS).
+The importation, manufacture, and use of chemicals - including those used in cosmetics - are regulated by the Australian Government’s National Industrial Chemicals Notification and Assessment Scheme (NICNAS).
 NICNAS works to ensure that chemicals used in consumer products do not cause significant harm to users or to the environment.

 In the case of cosmetics, every ingredient contained within the product must be scientifically assessed and approved by NICNAS before being manufactured or imported into Australia and before they can be used in consumer products.